 Following these deep cleaning procedures, the gum pockets may be treated with antibiotics.
 This will soothe irritation and help the gum tissues to heal quickly.
 During the next appointment, the dentist or hygienist will thoroughly examine the gums again to see how well the pockets have healed.
 If the gum pockets still measure more than 3mm in depth, additional and more intensive treatments may be recommended.

-If you have any concerns or questions about scaling and root planing, or periodontal disease, please ask your dentist.
+If you have any concerns or questions about scaling and root planing, or periodontal disease, Campbell dentist, Dr. Vandi is ready to answer all of your questions.
+Please call us at our Campbell dental office and schedule an appointment right today.

 Periodontal disease is a progressive condition which leads to gum inflammation, the recession of bone and gum tissue, and tooth loss if left untreated.
 There are a variety of effective treatments and procedures available, including pocket irrigation, which can assist in treating the progression of the disease.